-In addition to reaching specific audiences with your ads, you can exclude unrelated, and therefore unprofitable, audiences.
-By reaching only the audiences that are relevant to your business, you can help reduce your costs and increase the likelihood your ad will attract clicks and conversions.
+In addition to reaching specific segments with your ads, you can exclude unrelated, and therefore unprofitable, segments.
+By reaching only the segments that are relevant to your business, you can help reduce your costs and increase the likelihood that your ad will attract clicks and conversions.

-This article shows you how to exclude specific audiences if they're not a good match for what you're advertising.
+This article shows you how to exclude specific segments if they're not a good match for what you're advertising.

 How it works

-Just as you can improve your keyword list by excluding specific keywords, you can remove specific types of audiences, like remarketing lists or audiences, from your ad group if they're not a good match for what you're advertising.
+Just as you can improve your keyword segment by excluding specific keywords, you can remove specific types of segments (for example, affinity or your data) from your campaign or ad group if they're not a good match for what you're advertising.
 You can exclude specific segments from Search, Display, Demand Gen, and Video campaigns.

 - Click Audiences.